CountThrepe/MarchingCubesAsteroids/README.md

 Notes:
 I disabled the changing offset for the higher dimensions as generating meshes at high dimensions takes a long time and can cause the program to be unresponsive.
 In general be aware that the higher dimensions can take a long time to generate a mesh, and a new mesh is generated everytime any of the parameters are changed.

-Updates:
-I added procedural 3d textures made from layered Open Simplex Noise to the asteroids.
-I was originally planning on implementing this with a shader, but after more research I found that OpenGL has support for 3D textures.
-I opted for the simpler route and wrote a class to create layered noise, then load that 3D texture into OpenGL.
-I had some issues with my OpenSimplexNoise class, so I didn't have as much time as I would have liked to mess around with the parameters of the layered noise to create different artistic looks, but I settled on a basic set of parameters.
-I also added a skybox to make the environement more visually interesting.
-I don't have any compile errors on my system (Windows 10, MinGW), so I wasn't able to debug the compile errors you had.
-If there are still compile errors, reach out to me with details, and I will try to fix them.

 -----Details-----